Set ‘daemons’ or persistent background processes to receive

 - n

-integer number of daemons to set.
+integer number of daemons to launch.

 - url

-[default NULL] if specified, the character URL or vector of URLs on the host for remote daemons to dial into, including a port accepting incoming connections (and optionally for websockets, a path), e.g. 'tcp://hostname:5555' or 'ws://10.75.32.70:5555/path'.
-Specify a URL starting 'tls+tcp://' or 'wss://' to use secure TLS connections.
+[default NULL] if specified, a character string comprising a URL at which to listen for remote daemons, including a port accepting incoming connections, e.g. 'tcp://hostname:5555' or 'tcp://10.75.32.70:5555'.
+Specify a URL with scheme 'tls+tcp://' to use secure TLS connections (for details see Distributed Computing section below).
 Auxiliary function

 host_url